 05 of 10

 It may be an executive length course, but Oaks North plays like a full-length golf course.
-This 27-hole layout boasts a classic layout, stellar greens and plenty of challenge.
-It's one of my favorite courses in San Diego, and it's even better when you don't want to spend five hours on the course on a weekend.
+This 27-hole layout boasts stellar greens and plenty of challenge.
+It's one of the great courses in San Diego, and even better when you don't want to spend five hours on the course on a weekend.

 But this short course is no pushover; the par 3s have plenty of length, and the par 4s demand good drives and precise approaches.
-Unless you're a bomber, you can use every club in your bag here.
-Rates are around $49 to $69 for SoCal residents and $60 to $84 for visitors, but it's a good value nontheless.
+Unless you're a bomber, you can use every club in your bag here—and it's a good value.

 12602 Oaks North Drive